4 Questions To Ask Yourself If You Think You're In A Toxic Relationship

-If spending time with your partner feels like it drains everything out of you, you might be in a toxic relationship.
-But it's not always that easy to tell when you're in a relationship that's toxic versus one that's going through a rough patch.
+If spending time with your partner feels like it drains, upsets or hurts you, you might be in a toxic relationship.
+However, it's not always that easy to tell when you're in a relationship that's toxic versus one that's going through a rough patch — especially if you're in love and have rose tinted vision.
 We talked to two relationship experts about how to identify a toxic relationship, and what to do if you’re in one.

 Julie Schwartz Gottman, PhD, a clinical psychologist and the co-author of Eight Dates: Essential Conversations For A Lifetime Of Love, defines a toxic relationship as “one that makes you feel worse about yourself.”
 She adds, “Not only that, but it may also be one that evokes fear in you, for either yourself or your children.”

-Note: This article was originally published in March 2019 and has been updated.